 Safety MC: A configurable, typically low MC value is set by the user to set performance near, but slightly degraded, to best glide performance.
-The amount of safety in the reach calculation is then the gap between best glide performance and the 4.12 Status tabs 'Flight' and 'Time' The status dialogue is a multi-tabular dialogue giving overview information on the flight, system, task, rules and times.
-It is accessed via the gesture Ś", or with the button menu. glide performance following the safety MC speed to fly.
+The amount of safety in the reach calculation is then the gap between best glide performance and the glide performance following the safety MC speed to fly.